Home | Browse Topics | Family law | Relationships and break-ups | Marriages, civil unions and de facto relationships

 Marriage Act 1955, ss 21, 23, 24, 30

-The notice includes a statutory declaration (a formal statement), which one of you will have to sign in front of a Registrar of Marriages at a Births, Deaths and Marriages office.
+As part of your application, either you or your partner will need to make a a formal statement, called a statutory declaration, which you have to sign in front of a Registrar of Marriages.
 A list of locations of where you can sign this is included at the end of the form.

 How marriages end